Grape stomping in the Hunter Valley: Places you can experience it

-Brokenwood Wines organise their annual Get Your Hands Dirty event in February every year.
+Brokenwood Wines organise it’s annual Get Your Hands Dirty event in February every year.
 The mission of this place is to ‘make great wine and have fun and you can surely feel this during their annual grape-stomping event.
-In this event, wine enthusiasts can jump right into the large grape barrel and experience the art of grape stomping personally.
+At this event, wine enthusiasts can jump right into the large grape barrel and experience the art of grape stomping personally.
 This event is followed by a sumptuous alfresco lunch in the winery.

 Charges (approx.): $200